New Age Metals (CVE:NAM) Stock Price Up 20% – What’s Next?

-Shares of New Age Metals Inc. (CVE:NAM – Get Free Report) shot up 20% during trading on Friday .
+New Age Metals Inc. (CVE:NAM – Get Free Report)’s stock price was up 20% during trading on Friday .
 The stock traded as high as C$0.30 and last traded at C$0.30.
-195,568 shares traded hands during trading, an increase of 116% from the average session volume of 90,617 shares.
+Approximately 195,568 shares were traded during mid-day trading, an increase of 116% from the average daily volume of 90,617 shares.
 The stock had previously closed at C$0.25.

-Separately, Fundamental Research set a C$0.95 target price on shares of New Age Metals and gave the stock a “buy” rating in a research report on Tuesday, November 4th.
-One analyst has rated the stock with a Buy rating, According to MarketBeat, New Age Metals presently has an average rating of “Buy” and a consensus price target of C$0.95.
+Separately, Fundamental Research set a C$0.95 price objective on shares of New Age Metals and gave the company a “buy” rating in a research report on Tuesday, November 4th.
+One equities research analyst has rated the stock with a Buy rating, According to MarketBeat, the company currently has a consensus rating of “Buy” and a consensus price target of C$0.95.

 New Age Metals Company Profile